Chicken Salad is Served Southwestern Style!

 Ready to bite into the best salad on earth?
 Here’s the recipe!

-- 2 inch boneless skinless chicken breasts, slightly frozen and thinly sliced (about 1/4thick)
+- 2 boneless, skinless chicken breasts, slightly frozen and thinly sliced (about 1/4 inch thick)

-- 6 cups leafy lettuce I do not recommend iceberg.
+- 6 cups leafy lettuce, I do not recommend ice-burg.

 - 1 cup fresh white corn